roidrage/paperplanes/_posts/2013-1-10-virtues-of-monitoring-redux.md

 ---
 title: The Virtues of Monitoring, Redux
-layout: single
+layout: post
-topics: monitoring operations
+tags: monitoring operations
 ---
 Two years ago, I wrote about [the virtues of monitoring](/2011/1/5/the_virtues_of_monitoring.html).
 A lot has changed, a lot